 The state-of-the-art Leadership Challenge Center provides unique team-building and leadership development programs for CSUSB students, departments, clubs, and teams.
-The course also serves the surrounding community for groups such as school districts, military and corporations alike. (who else do we serve its not just these listed)
+The course also serves the surrounding community for groups such as school districts, military, and corporations alike.

 Our programs are designed to help teach people how to appropriately build trust in others, increase individual interpersonal skills, social skills, and physical abilities.
-The Leadership Challenge Center consists of the 50-foot-high-structure, but also other challenge sections built lower to the ground.
+The Leadership Challenge Center consists of the 50-foot-high structure, as well as low challenge elements built lower to the ground.
 The team elements section allows teams of two to eight people to work together and support each other in problem solving, as well as an individual/partner portion that emphasizes support and goal setting.
 The center's programs provide a safe environment that allows participants to step outside their comfort zone, take a risk, learn, and grow.

 911 for emergencies

 (909) 537-5165 or (909) 537-7777 for police business

 The University Police Department is a duly authorized law enforcement agency.
 The mission of the department is to protect the life and property of the campus community.
 The department provides professional service to the University community through proactive patrol, diligent crime prevention, and disaster preparedness.
 We provide these services utilizing our core values of safety and service, integrity, and using a community CPOP (Campus Problem Oriented Policing) approach.
 The Department's mission of campus safety through service is reflected in our motto "Campus Safety Through Service."